Duba, Saudi Arabia: Climate

 Köppen-Geiger climate classification system classifies its climate as hot desert (BWh).

 Transportation

 There is no local public transport within the city.
 Most of the city is within walking range.
 Rental car facilities are present for day trips (or even more for nearby attractions).
 Some individuals do operate their cars as private taxis but they are difficult to trace.
-Ride-hailing apps such as Uber and Careem do not operate in Duba however, a similar but lesser known app called Kaiian has a few drivers who operate on a cash-only basis.

-The neighboring cities Tabuk (180 km) and Al Wajh (about 160 km) have airport facilities that connect the region with major national and international airports of the kingdom of Saudi Arabia.
+The neighboring cities Tabuk (180 km) and Al Wajh (about 160 km) have airport facilities that connect the region with major national and international airports of Saudi Arabia.

-Saptco Saudi Road Transport offers bus services from Jeddah and Mecca to Tabuk, Saudi Arabia via Duba.
+Saptco Saudi Road Transport offers bus services from Jeddah and Mecca to Tabuk via Duba.
 It takes about 12 hours to reach Duba from Jeddah.

-Food

-Numerous restaurants are around the city which serve you Arabic, Pakistani, Indian food in the surroundings other than restaurant chains such as Dunkin donuts, etc are available.